 Customer Development involves a mix of marketing tactics and biz dev to make sure that the product is validated adequately.

 1. Customer Discovery

 At the very beginning, you usually have not much more than a few "hypotheses".
 Examples are for instance:

 - "our product might be very useful for this type of end-user"

 - "In the past, I worked with architects and they miss flexibility for their home office"

 - "The best channel for our SaaS product are IT service providers", etc.

-These hypotheses can be correct or not, so we need to map the ecosystem and validate them if what we believe is right.
-Or in other words, we get out of the building and talk with relevant people.
-We do some reality checks, and at the end, we'd like to see the hypotheses verified.
+These hypotheses can be correct or not, so we need to map the ecosystem and validate these hypotheses to check if what we believe is right or wrong.
+Or in other words, we need to get out of the building and talk with relevant people.

 2. Customer Validation

 When we are about 50-70% certain that our products can solve problem Y in market Z, then we can start creating some sales and marketing collateral and reach out to a potential buyers.
 Let's focus first on the innovator / early adopter type, or we lose our time.
 This is a very iterative process which costs time.